raycarter/often_used_linux_cli_commands/README.md

 	# file monitoring
 	tail -f filename

+	# show users who are using a specified file
+	fuser -u -m filename

 	# show the disk usage of files and dirs in current location
 	du -ah --max-depth=1 ./